MajorZiploc/sticker_book_moments/README.md

 ### level_map

-- add characters tweening in Thanks for Playing screen
+- MVP: add characters tweening in Thanks for Playing screen

 - create node system - 4-6 nodes per level_map - rand enemy per node

 ### battle_scene

-- Make the QTE event more strict; if a user fails a step in the QTE event; then they fail the event
+- MVP: Make the QTE event more strict; if a user fails a step in the QTE event; then they fail the event
 - Make the QTE event more granular; if a user completes 50% of event and doesnt give an invalid input; then 50% of damage is redirected
 - make inventory items stackable